 What do I want my boys to be when they grow up?
 There’s a simple answer: kind and compassionate individuals.

 While we may not be able to determine whether our kids will love practicing their jump shots or playing guitar before an enthusiastic audience, we have the ability to foster compassion in our children.
 The values we instill in them, the behavior we model, and the respect we show for others is integral to cultivating kindness in our sons, daughters and students.

 I get that it’s not always easy.
 After all, being kind is undoubtedly a skill that must be mastered.
 But there are many simple ways we can encourage kindness in our kids.
 One of my favorites?
-To read books about kindness.
+To read kids books about kindness.

-They give us easy ways to discuss kind and gracious gestures, which we can then recreate with our little ones after reading particular stories.
-They allow us to see how even the smallest actions can have important ripple effects which bring positivity and light to our communities.
+Kids books about kindness give us easy ways to discuss kind and gracious gestures, which we can then recreate with our little ones after reading particular stories.
+They allow us to see how even the smallest actions can have ripple effects which bring positivity and light to our communities.

-Children’s books about kindness give us organic ways to spark significant conversations with our children – conversations about how easy it is to be nice and how important it is to be respectful of everyone, no matter what, no matter when.
+Kids books about kindness give us organic ways to spark significant conversations with our children – conversations about how easy it is to be nice and how important it is to be respectful of everyone, no matter what, no matter when.

-Here are our very favorite kids books about kindness.
+Here are our very favorites.